sequana/multicov/doc/index.rst

 |version|, |today|, status: production

+We strongly recommend to first test the standalone **sequana_coverage**, already in the **Sequana** suite.
+If this is not fast enough, then this pipeline may be useful.

 The **coverage** pipeline is a `Sequana <https://github.com/sequana/sequana>`_ pipeline.
 You can find the source code on  `https://github.com/sequana/sequana_coverage <https://github.com/sequana/sequana_coverage/>`_.
 Would you have issues about the code, usage or lack of information, please fill a report on `Sequana itself <https://github.com/sequana/sequana/issues>`_ indicating the pipeline name (We centralized all pipelines issues on **Sequana** repository only so as to be more responsive).

 If you use **Sequana**, please do not forget to cite us: